NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Ans.
 It should be added on the top or starting of functional component.

 Q5.
 What is react router dom library?
+Ans.
+React Router DOM is an npm package that enables you to implement dynamic routing in a web app.
+It allows you to display pages and allow users to navigate them.
+It is a fully-featured client and server-side routing library for React.

 Q6.
 What is createBrowserRouter?